Sending Office: Honorable Robert E. Latta

 to ensure that the sacrifices of the families of the fallen members and veterans of the Armed Forces of the United States are never forgotten, I have reintroduced a resolution to establish “Gold Star Families Remembrance Day”.

-This resolution would support the designation of March 2, 2019 as the “Gold Star Families Remembrance Day”.
-Specifically it would honor and recognize the sacrifices made by the families of members and veterans of the Armed Forces of the United States who
+H.Res.
+39 would support the designation of March 2, 2019 as the “Gold Star Families Remembrance Day”.
+Specifically it would honor and recognize the sacrifices made by the families of members and veterans of the Armed Forces of the United States who gave

-gave their lives to defend freedom and protect America.
-Finally, it would encourage the people of the United States to observe “Gold Star Families Remembrance Day” by performing acts of service and good will in their communities, and celebrating the lives
+their lives to defend freedom and protect America.
+Finally, it would encourage the people of the United States to observe “Gold Star Families Remembrance Day” by performing acts of service and good will in their communities, and celebrating the lives of those

 Please join me by cosponsoring this important resolution that will honor our fallen service members and their families on the 90th anniversary of this historic legislation.
 Thank you for your consideration.
-To become an original cosponsor, please
+To become a cosponsor, please contact

 Robert E. Latta